alisw/alibuild/docs/o2-tutorial.markdown

     alienv load O2/latest

-to setup your environment so that `aliroot` and all the required libraries are correctly picked up.
+to setup your environment so that O2 and all the required libraries are correctly picked up.

 Alternatively you can use: